Porto Alegre: Nightlife

 Porto Alegre is well known in Brazil for its diverse nightlife.
 The city's clubs, pubs, bars and restaurants provide entertainment for a wide range of tastes and budgets, going from the cheap, traditional beer-'n-bite in a corner bar to all-night raves, and nightclubs.
 In the "SoHo" area of Porto Alegre, there is a block full of bars, restaurants and clubs.

-In Cidade Baixa (translates as "Downtown") neighborhood, the historical street João Alfredo has many options.
-Discotheques include Dado Bier, Beco, Opinião and Nega Frida.
-The corner between Gal Lima e Silva Street and República Street is the center of the neighborhood's nightlife.
-Cavanhas, Pingüim, Copão, Cotiporã and Panorama are some of the bars.
-To dance MPB (Brazilian popular music), historical street João Alfredo has many options.
+In Cidade Baixa (translates as "Lower City") neighborhood, the historical street João Alfredo has many options including discotheques.
+From MPB (Brazilian popular music) to rock music, historical street João Alfredo has many options to dance and have fun.

-In Calçada da Fama, Padre Chagas Street is full of more fashionable bars, like Lilliput and Dado Pub.
-Goethe Avenue has a concentration of bars (Tri Bar, Arsenal, Dolphin's) and dance clubs.
-There is also a vibrant more alternative scene with clubs such as Ocidente, Beco, Anexo B and Cucko.
-Rua Fernando Gomes has a concentration of pubs, cafes, bars.
-Avenida Osvaldo Aranha, alongside the Parque Farroupilha and near the Federal University has bars with a predominantly young and trendy clientele.
-Moinhos de Vento is one of the richest neighborhoods in the city.
-Its bars and clubs are more likely to be fashionable, including upscale Pink Elephant Club, Faro and Box 21, which feature mostly house music.
-Along Padre Chagas Street, people can find typical Irish pubs and cafes.
 A fictionalized view of the Porto Alegre nightlife could be seen in the Érico Verissimo's novel Noite.

 Near Oswaldo Aranha street, in the Farroupilha Park, the Araujo Viana Auditorium is an auditorium for concerts, performances and meetings.
 Designed by architects Moacir Moojen e Carlos Fayet, was inaugurated in March 1964, making it an important space for cultural events.
 The original project for the auditorium was built where nowadays Legislative Assembly is, however, it was relocated to the Farroupilha Park in 1964.